 Fire and ambulance emergency medical charges, incurred by the township on behalf of events within the township, are subject to reimbursement to the township by the person or party initiating such charges, through provisions of Ordinance 15.

-A recycling drop-off station operated by Modern Waste Systems is available at the Freedom Township Hall for township residents.
+A recycling drop-off station operated by LRC is available at the Freedom Township Hall for township residents.
 Bins are located in the hall parking lot on the east side of the building.
 Currently, paper, cardboard, boxboard, plastic, tin and glass recyclables are accepted.
 Effective January 17, 2011, the two large recycle bins will be picked up every other Monday, while the cardboard bins will continue to be picked up every Wednesday.
 Residents are reminded to PLEASE break down their cardboard boxes.